TEN-framework/portal/content/docs/ten_framework/graph.md

               "extension": "ext_b"
             },
             {
-              // Second destination is ext_d in the subgraph "extension": "graph_any_name:ext_d"
+              // Second destination is ext_d in another graph "extension": "default:ext_d"
             }
           ]
         }
       ]
     },
     {
-      // ext_c in the subgraph transmits cmd H to ext_a "extension": "graph_any_name:ext_c",
+      // ext_c in another graph transmits cmd H to ext_a "extension": "default:ext_c",
       "cmd": [
         {
           "name": "H",
+          "dest": [
+            {
+              "extension": "ext_a"
+            }
+          ]
+        }
+      ]
+    },
+    {
+      // Another graph transmits cmd X to ext_a, but this requires the other graph to expose the cmd_out interface X,
+      // otherwise it will be considered an error condition.
+This error condition can be reported during static checking if it can be detected,
+      // or at runtime.
+      "graph": "default",
+      "cmd": [
+        {
+          "name": "X",
           "dest": [
             {
               "extension": "ext_a"